-- 1.59 Natural England and other objectors have concerns about the impact of developments on protected sites, particularly development at Beachlands and Northney Marina. - 1.60 The Environment Agency has concerns that the policies do not provide sufficient information to support residential development on sites that are at risk of flooding. - 1.61 Issues highlighted in other representations were as follows: - Impact on tourism, visitors and resident users of allocated sites Loss of the 'bucket and spade' character of Hayling Island; The loss of the funfair at Beachlands would affect tourism; The loss of car parking generally, and the loss of a car park providing accessible access to the seafront; The economic impact of the proposed development has not been considered; The loss of public green space; - Coastal matters Issues relating to coastal erosion generally and at Westbeach particularly; The Nab car park and Creek Road are subject to flooding; Impact on protected sites and species in the harbour - Impact on the AONB insufficient regard has been had to the AONB designation (Northney Marina) - Form of development The size and scale of the proposed developments; As a lot of the proposed development is on public land more affordable housing should be provided; Retail units as part of the proposed residential development at Eastoke Corner are not needed or financially viable; The anticipated quantum of dwellings at Beachlands is too low for a brownfield site; - 1.62 The landowner of Funlands (the funfair at Beachlands) has made detailed comments in respect of Beachlands, Hayling Island (KP3).
-They consider that the Hayling Island Seafront Regeneration Analysis and Feasibility Study underrepresents the site's capacity and does not give due regard to infrastructure and other costs. - 1.63 A number of concerns were raised relating to island-wide infrastructure and the evidence base that has informed allocations on Hayling Island.
+- 1.59 Natural England and other objectors have concerns about the impact of developments on protected sites, particularly development at Beachlands and Northney Marina. - 1.60 The Environment Agency has concerns that the policies do not provide sufficient information to support residential development on sites that are at risk of flooding. - 1.61 Chichester Harbour Conservancy considers that proposed development at Northney Marina does not meet the exceptional circumstances test for major development in an AONB. - 1.62 Issues highlighted in other representations were as follows: - Impact on tourism, visitors and resident users of allocated sites Loss of the 'bucket and spade' character of Hayling Island; The loss of the funfair at Beachlands would affect tourism; The loss of car parking generally, and the loss of a car park providing accessible access to the seafront; The economic impact of the proposed development has not been considered; The loss of public green space; - Coastal matters Issues relating to coastal erosion generally and at Westbeach particularly; The Nab car park and Creek Road are subject to flooding; Impact on protected sites and species in the harbour - Form of development The size and scale of the proposed developments; As a lot of the proposed development is on public land more affordable housing should be provided; Retail units as part of the proposed residential development at Eastoke Corner are not needed or financially viable; The anticipated quantum of dwellings at Beachlands is too low for a brownfield site; - 1.63 The landowner of Funlands (the funfair at Beachlands) has made detailed comments in respect of Beachlands, Hayling Island (KP3).
+They consider that the Hayling Island Seafront Regeneration Analysis and Feasibility Study underrepresents the site's capacity and does not give due regard to infrastructure and other costs. - 1.64 A number of concerns were raised relating to island-wide infrastructure and the evidence base that has informed allocations on Hayling Island.
 These matters have been summarised within the Development Capacity of Hayling Island and Hayling Island Transport Assessment sections of this report.